What is Sustainability Reporting? Meaning, Types, and Benefits

 Environmental Sustainability

-Environmental sustainability means the choices we make to protect the planet’s resources.
+Environmental sustainability means the choices a company makes to protect the planet’s resources.
 It is the move away from non-renewable sources like fossil fuels and gas to renewable sources like wind and solar.
 Using renewable energy is key to reducing our carbon footprint and achieving sustainable development.

 Social Equity